Fede Álvarez: Career

 Álvarez directed The Girl in the Spider's Web, a reboot of the English-language The Girl with the Dragon Tattoo series, based on the novel of the same name.
-The film featured an entirely new cast compared to the 2011 film, and was released on November 9, 2018.
+The film featured an entirely new cast compared to the 2011 film, and it was released on November 9, 2018.
 In April 2019, Álvarez, alongside Doug Liman, directed reshoots for the 2021 film Chaos Walking, which added an additional $15 million to the film's budget.

 In 2021, Álvarez directed all nine episodes of Calls for Apple TV+, a primarily audio-based series with animated visual components.
 He also co-wrote and co-produced Don't Breathe 2, which was released on August 13, 2021, directed by Rodo Sayagues.
-In March 2022, it was announced that Álvarez would be writing and directing an Alien film after pitching his own story, and was said to be "unconnected" to the previous films in the franchise, for a release on Hulu.
+In 2024, he wrote and directed Alien: Romulus.
+Later that year, he presented the Fangoria Chainsaw Awards.
+Fede is writing the script for the sequel to Alien: Romulus but is stepping down as director but will remain as a producer.